Lirioth/Fullstack2026/Week2OOP/Day3OOPandModules/README.md

 Author: Developer
 """

-# Importar clases principales para acceso directo
+# 🌟 Import main classes for direct access
 from .core.engine import GameEngine from .graphics.renderer import Renderer from .audio.sound_manager import SoundManager

-# Definir qué se exporta cuando se hace "from my_game_engine import *"
+# 📦 Define what is exported when using "from my_game_engine import *"
 __all__ = [
     'GameEngine',
     'Renderer',